reignstudios/Unity3D-XRInput/README.md

 * Drop 'Unity3D-XRInput/Assets/VRstudios/XRInput' prefab into scene & thats it.
 * Select Input type and ready to go!

+## 'Oculus' setup
+* Import integration <a href="https://developer.oculus.com/downloads/package/unity-integration/">'Oculus Integration'</a>
+* In OculusXRFeatureEnabler class disable "EditorApplication.update += EnableOculusXRFeature;" (this can be annoying)

 ## 'SteamVR' setup
 * Ensure <a href="https://github.com/ValveSoftware/unity-xr-plugin/releases">'com.valvesoftware.unity.openvr'</a> .tgz file is installed via Unity package manager for OpenVR input mode
 * NOTE: In 'Packages/manifest.json' you can set packages to be relitive paths like so: "file:../com.some-package.tgz"'